Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows: Numerical Simulations and Analysis

 \subsubsection{Strong THNE case}

-To further examine the multi-scale ability of the models, we increase the strength of THNE by increasing the relaxation time $\tau $ in figure 9.
-As a result, deviations between lower-order DBM simulations and theoretical solutions become extraordinarily conspicuous (see the first and second columns of figure 9).
-The relative THNE strength $R_{\text{THNE}}$ for $\Delta _{2xx}$, $\Delta _{3,1x}$, $\Delta _{3xxx}$, and $\Delta _{4,2yy}$ rapidly increase to $0.213$, $0.248$, $0.169$, and $0.239$, respectively, straightforwardly indicating the importance of the second-order THNE and the urgent need for a higher-order DBM.
+To further examine the multi-scale ability of the models, we increase the strength of THNE measures by straightforwardly increasing the relaxation time $\tau $ in figure \ref{TNE-strong2}.
+In addition, another way to control the THNE strength is by adjusting the quenching depth $T/T_C$, which indirectly affects the non-equilibrium intensity by changing the gradients of hydrodynamic quantities.
+With the increasing of THNE intensity, deviations between lower-order DBM simulations and theoretical solutions become extraordinarily conspicuous (see the first and second columns of figure \ref{TNE-strong2}).
+The relative THNE strength $R_{\text{THNE}}$ for $\Delta _{2xx}$, $\Delta _{3,1x}$, $\Delta _{3xxx}$, and $\Delta _{4,2yy}$ rapidly reach up to $0.213$, $0.248$, $0.169$, and $0.239$, respectively, manifesting the importance of the second-order THNE and the urgent need for a higher-order DBM.
 The D2V30 model meets the minimum physical requirements in accurately describing the concerned THNE quantities.
-Therefore, the reasonable agreements between D2V30 simulations and corresponding theoretical solutions in the weak, moderate and strong THNE cases comprehensively manifest that the D2V30 DBM is indeed a multi-scale model and possesses better trans-scale ability than the D2V13 and D2V15 models.
+Therefore, the reasonable agreements between D2V30 simulations and corresponding theoretical solutions in the weak, moderate and strong THNE cases comprehensively demonstrate that the D2V30 DBM is indeed a multi-scale model and possesses better trans-scale ability than the D2V13 and D2V15 models.

-To assess the application range of the DBM more completely, we resort to the Knudsen number, a dimensionless parameter\ generally used to characterize non-equilibrium or rarefaction degree of flows, and classify various flow regimes.
+To assess the application range of the DBM more completely, we resort to the Knudsen number, a dimensionless parameter generally used to characterize non-equilibrium or rarefaction degree of flows, and classify various flow regimes.
 The Knudsen number $Kn=\lambda /L$, defined as the ratio of the mean free path $\lambda =c_{s}\tau $ to a characteristic length we focus on $L=\Theta /|\bm{\nabla}\Theta |$, where $c_{s}$ is the local speed of sound, $\Theta $ a physical quantity.
 The maximum $Kn_{\max }$ calculated by density for cases with weak, moderate, and strong THNE effects are $0.008$ , $0.015$, and $0.141$, respectively, all beyond the application scope of NS equations.
-Evidently, the D2V30 model has been extended into the early transition regime.
+Evidently, the applicable range of the D2V30 model has been extended into the early transition regime.